PubInv/PubInv/ideas/Project #41: Rapid coliform presence detector.md

 Then, the machine could, wich some sensitivity, report a graph of tranmissivity over time, using a simple LED and a photodiode.

+In theory, it might be possible to detect changes in the color in a rapid period of time.

 The increase light path would multiply the sensitivy to transmissivity changes into a range detectable by a normal analog-to-digital converter, so long as the decreased trasmissivity was due solely to reaction of the reagent with the bacterial byprodut (if the water were very turbid, transmissivity might be so low this would not be possible.)